Crafting a Winning Sample RFP Response: Tips and Best Practices for Success

 Leveraging Client Feedback for Improvement

-Win-loss analysis provides your most valuable improvement insights.
+Win-loss analysis provides valuable improvement insights.
 After RFP decisions, request debriefs:

 For wins: "What specific elements of our proposal were most compelling?"
 Understanding what worked helps you replicate success.